 Glendora is a larger medium-sized city located in the state of California.
 With a population of 52,009 people and 13 constituent neighborhoods, Glendora is the 172nd largest community in California.

 Housing costs in Glendora are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Glendora is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Glendora isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Glendora are a mix of both white- and blue-collar jobs.
 Overall, Glendora is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Glendora who work in office and administrative support (15.58%), management occupations (13.15%), and sales jobs (12.51%).

 Also of interest is that Glendora has more people living here who work in computers and math than 95% of the places in the US.

 One downside of living in Glendora is that it can take a long time to commute to work.
 In Glendora, the average commute to work is 31.62 minutes, which is quite a bit higher than the national average.

 In terms of college education, Glendora is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 32.50% of adults in Glendora have a college degree.

 The per capita income in Glendora in 2010 was $32,677, which is upper middle income relative to California, and wealthy relative to the rest of the US.
 This equates to an annual income of $130,708 for a family of four.
 However, Glendora contains both very wealthy and poor people as well.